thtg88/1brc/README.md

 ## Not Calculating The Average Temperature On Every Reading

 In an effort to reduce floating point calculations during consumption of temperature readings, I have attempted to skip those and only leaving that to the end when the final stats are needed.
 This is regulated by a config variable `CalculateAverageForEachReading bool`.
 This however does not seem to have any impact on the overall time spent by the 2 solutions above.

+## Raw File Read Producer Solution

+This solution changes the main producer to not use native CSV line reading, but to read a set of characters and building the rows there by splitting by new-line character and comma separator.

+This solution processes 1B rows in ~3m45s.